 - Organic traffic: Specifically, you'll want to measure non-paid traffic increases and decreases from major search engines.

 - Organic revenue: This is revenue generated on your online store as a result of a non-branded visit.
-(A non-branded visit being someone reaching your site via a specific keyword rather than by searching for your company name.)
+(A non-branded visit is someone reaching your site via a specific keyword rather than by searching for your company name.)

 - Multi-Channel Funnels: This philosophy helps you better understand the buying process.
 You can use this feature to help determine how users interact with search engines before making a purchase.
-For example, some visitors may find your site using Google, leave your site to shop the competition and later return to make a purchase.
+For example, some visitors may find your site using Google, leave your site to shop the competition, and later return to make a purchase.

 - Traffic sources: You'll want to determine which sites are sending you the most traffic, and which sites are sending you the most visitors that convert into sales.